derwiki/askgpt/README.md

 # askgpt

-`askgpt` is a Go application that streams a chat prompt to multiple GPT models and returns their responses to the user.
-The program reads the prompt from the first command line argument, enclosed in quotes if it has spaces, or from `STDIN`. `PROMPT_PREFIX` can be used to add a prefix to what is being piped in over `STDIN`. `LLM_MODELS` allows the user to specify a subset of all available models to use.
+`askgpt` is a GPT-based chatbot command line tool that sends a prompt to multiple LLMs (e.g. OpenAI's `gpt-4` and Bard's `text-bison-001`) and displays all the responses.
+Conversational memory allows follow-up questions to previous questions by sending context as part of the prompt.

 ## Usage